 - Warranties made on signs or marketing within the store where the item was purchased, or

 - Other types of advertising that make guarantees about the product.

-An implied warranty of merchantability is less specific.
-It is a product by its nature sold for a particular purpose.
+- warranty of merchantability: this is less specific than a warranty for a particular purpose.

 Nevada recognizes the doctrine of strict tort liability for defective products.2 Under this doctrine, manufacturers are liable for damages caused by a defective product, even if they were not negligent.

 In Nevada, the elements for a claim of strict product liability are:

 - That the product was defective;

 - That the defect existed when the product left the defendant’s possession;